Ali-Frh/GrapeBlog/README.md

 ## Key Features:
 ### Performance ⚡
-nothing is faster than vanilla HTML and CSS!
+Nothing is faster than vanilla HTML and CSS!
 ### Security 🛡️
-no backend = no vulnerability
+No backend = No vulnerability
 ### Easy to Use 👌
 Just write your Post and Build it.
 ### Supports different Themes 🖼️
+Currently has Default RTL Theme.
 ### Comment System 💬
 Who says static websites can't have comment system ?!